ParzivalEugene/ParzivalEugene/README.md

 # Welcome to my profile 👋

 I'm Eugene and I goddammit love coding.
-I can make up websites on React or Next, write telegrams or discord bots and automate all life processes using code.
+I can make up websites on React or Next, write telegram or discord bots and automate all life processes using code.
 I love open source and am ready for any offers of cooperation.
 Feel free to contact me.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ParzivalEugene&show_icons=true)](https://github.com/ParzivalEugene)